reiver/star-wars-toy-photography/README.md

 ## Posing

-Posing your characters, in interesting posing, can help increase the quality of your photos.
+Posing your characters, in interesting poses, can help increase the quality of your photos.

 You can see that in use with the following photos: